Sadiya-Zubair/Data-Science-projects/README.md

      app which is an online investment platform based in India to understand major themes.
      * Source: The data was scraped from Google Play Store.
      * Tools used: Pandas, Nltk, Gensim, IPython, pyLDAvis, Matplotlib, Seaborn, Google Play Srapper
+* ### Exploratory Data Analysis
+    * EDA of Deaths Due to Road Accidents Using SQL
+           * Source: WHO and World Bank
+           * Tools: PostgreSQL